mascarell/nikke-map/readme.md

-Interacive map for NIKKE Goddess of Victory.
+# Interacive map for NIKKE Goddess of Victory.

 I made it open source and hosted on render.com so anyone can embed it on their own websites.

-If you attribute it's cool (Loot & Waifus website or YT channel) but it's not required.
+If you attribute it's cool ([Loot & Waifus](https://www.youtube.com/@lootandwaifus)) but it's not required.

 By the community for the community.